Decarbonisation pathways for local authorities, citizen and businesses

 Operational management tools for citie’s sustainable decarbonization plans

 Aligning local strategies with national targets and implementing mid and long-term strategies and goals consistent with the EU objectives is one of the main challenges local authorities and cities face.
 In this context, the Covenant of Mayors for Climate and Energy initiative is a relevant instrument at the local level to achieve climate and energy objectives.
 Up to this point, more than 7.755 towns and cities have voluntarily joined the Covenant of Mayors framework.
 However, since the beginning of the initiative, the background has clearly changed, regarding both, the general scope, the available resources, and the coherence with the Sustainable Development Goals (SDGs).
 Only a few municipalities have presented monitoring reports due to the complexity of the process, the lack of reliable data and or the required resources.
-In this context, LOCALISED will provide added value by establishing clear links and developing an easier to use tool for implementing and dynamic monitoring of Sustainable Energy and Climate Action Plans (SECAPs).
-In a nutshell, the downscaling will allow the concretion, implementation, and monitoring of SECAPs, as the basis to adapt and monitor the SDGs at the local level.
+In this context, LOCALISED provided added value by establishing clear links and developing an easier to use tool for implementing and dynamic monitoring of Sustainable Energy and Climate Action Plans (SECAPs).
+In a nutshell, the downscaling would allow the concretion, implementation, and monitoring of SECAPs, as the basis to adapt and monitor the SDGs at the local level.

 Narratives of change for citizens